• Skip to primary navigation

 Ragda ingredients.

-Dried White Peas – This dish is traditionally made using dried white peas (white vatana).
+Dried White Peas – This dish traditionally uses dried white peas (white vatana, safed matar).
 You can also make it with dried green peas for a taste change.

-Chutney – To give ragda a spicy, tangy, and sweet flavor, you will need coriander mint chutney and sweet tamarind chutney.
-Both the chutneys can be made ahead of time and stored in the refrigerator.
+Chutneys – To give ragda a spicy, tangy, and sweet flavor, you will need Green Chutney and sweet Tamarind Chutney.
+Both chutneys can be made ahead of time and stored in the refrigerator.
 You can also buy the chutneys to save some time.

-Other – You will also need turmeric powder, fresh ginger, and vegetable oil.
+Other – You will also need turmeric powder, fresh ginger, and oil.

 How to Make Ragda Recipe